omicsNLP/MetaboliteNER/README.md

 * `runname`: Part of the output filenames.

 ## Dataset
-The data used in the study consists of open access MWAS publications from PubMed Central (n=1218).
+The data used in the study consists of Open Access metabolomics publications from PubMed Central (n=1,218).
 Sentences in the corpus are excerpted from Abstract, Method, Result, and Discussion sections of these publications and processed in a rule-based fashion with `generate_corpus.py`.

 #### Dataset structure
-The MWAS dataset provided here comprises two files, namely
+The metabolomics dataset provided here comprises two files, namely
 * `TrainingSet.txt` containing sentences that mention at least one metabolite
 * `TrainingSetAnnot.tsv` containing the positions of the metabolites and the metabolites themselves